petergridge/openweathermaphistory/README.md

 |remaining_backlog|Hours of data remaining to be gathered|
 |daily_count|Number of API calls for all instances of the integration, resets midnight GMT.
 This will not always match between instance of the integration due to the update frequency|

+## Tutorial
+Tristan created a german video about this integration: https://youtu.be/cXtVMJZU_ho

 ## REVISION HISTORY
 ### 2.0.8
 - Add api_call service to support testing/debugging